learn-academy-2023-charlie/charlie-lecture-examples/javascript-jest/README.md

 - $ `git push origin <branch-name>`

 ## Test Driven Development (TDD)

+***Purpose***
+- To identify errors
+- To give confidence in the quality of your code

+***Types***
+- Unit Testing: Testing the individual components of an application
+- Integration Testing: Testing how components interact with each other
+- System Testing: Testing the whole application
+- Acceptance Testing: Testing that the user requirement's have been met

 ***Three things to keep track of when testing:***
 - Input: What is the value you are passing to your method or function?
 - Expected output: What is supposed to happen based on your input?